 An investigation I conducted in 2009 revealed that the H1N1 swine flu epidemic was far less than the U.S. government had made it out to be.
-I exclusively obtained lab test results from 50 states when the Centers for Disease Control refused to produce them.
+I exclusively obtained lab test results from 50 states when the Centers for Disease Control and Prevention (CDC) refused to produce them.
 The results showed that most of the supposed cases of swine flu were not swine flu at all.
 In fact, they weren’t any type of flu.

 That reality makes it all the more difficult for those who were brain damaged by the vaccine they took to try to prevent swine flu.